gchumillas-dev/jwtserver/README.md

 mysql> source dbschema.sql
 ```

-Then rename or copy `example.env` to `.env` and change the Token Database sections.
+Then rename or copy `example.env` to `.env` and change the Token and the Database sections.
 After that you can now compile and execute the application:

 ```bash
 # compile and execute the application